fluidex/fluidex.github.io/content/posts/on-plonk/index.en.md

 ## Optimization on polynomial commitment layer

-[SHPLONK](https://eprint.iacr.org/2020/081.pdf) is an optimization on polynomial commitment layer, which can work with PlonK to acheive smaller proof size and shorter proving time.
+[SHPLONK](https://eprint.iacr.org/2020/081.pdf) is an optimization on polynomial commitment layer, which can work with PlonK to achieve smaller proof size and shorter proving time.
 Other protocols aiming at optimizing polynomial commitment also exist.
-(Or alternatively, inspired by FRI, [REDSHIFT](https://eprint.iacr.org/2019/1400.pdf) use List Polynomial Commitment to turn PlonK into a zkSTARK, which increase the proof size but reduce the proving time and remove the need for a trusted setup.)
+(Or alternatively, inspired by FRI, [REDSHIFT](https://eprint.iacr.org/2019/1400.pdf) uses List Polynomial Commitment to turn PlonK into a zkSTARK, which increase the proof size but reduce the proving time and remove the need for a trusted setup.)